chainbound/fiber-docs/docs/intro.md

 :::

 ## Motivation
-Quant DeFi strategies require low transaction latency, since they leverage pending states to scout financial opportunities.
-These include the infamous [MEV](https://ethereum.org/en/developers/docs/mev/), and more specifically arbitrage, liquidations, and classic market making.

-There are a lot of differences with HFT in traditional markets however.
-Firstly, in traditional markets, all financial data goes through a centralized exchange.
-This centralized exchange is usually located in a single geographical area, which means that organizations wanting fast access to market data will need to **co-locate** with the exchange servers.
-This is often prohibitively expensive, and usually reserved only for the big players.

-On blockchains, it doesn't work like that.
-A low latency strategy on a blockchain usually consists of 3 steps:
-1. **Listening**: this step is concerned with listening to the p2p network for opportunities which come in the form of transactions or blocks.
-2. **Processing**: this step processes transactions and blocks, and decides whether there are opportunities that can be captured or not.
-For example: an arbitrage bot looking for price discrepancies across different DEXes.
+Fiber aims to provide a faster and more stable network for transacting on EVM blockchains by optimizing how distributed networks (such as Ethereum) propagate transactions.
+This service focuses on optimizing transactions propagation and building a global mempool.
+Fiber caters to quant funds, searchers, research companies and in general anyone looking optimize blockchain execution.

+To give a better idea of Fiber capabilities, we will go over the trade-flow of a classic HFT strategy in DeFi:
+1. **Pre Trade - State Upload*: Upload current blockchain state and simulate pending transactions.
+2. **Pre Trade - State Analysis**: Scout opportunities given pending transactions and latest-block.
+For example: Scouting an arbitrage opportunity between two DeFi pools.
-3. **Broadcasting**: if the previous step produced a transaction to capture an opportunity, this transaction needs to be broadcasted to the network.
+3. **Execution**: Given step 2 produced an opportunity - Trader X broadcasts a transaction to capture the alpha.

-Each of these steps needs to happen as quickly as possible to get the highest chance of capturing the opportunity.
+Each of these steps require minimal latency to maximize Alpha generation.
 The special thing about HFT on blockchains is that an opportunity (*target transaction*) **can come from anywhere in the world**, in contrast with traditional HFT.
-It's true that these transactions will often come from centralized services like Infura and Alchemy, which have servers in known locations, but that's not always the case.
-So for step 1, it's crucial that we are connected to as many peers as possible across the globe, to make sure we receive the target transactions ASAP.
+So for step 1, it's crucial that we are connected to as many peers as possible across the globe, to make sure we receive the target transactions as soon as possible.

-This is where Fiber Network steps in.
-We have deployed [Fiber Nodes](#fiber-nodes) distributed **across the globe**, as well as **concentrated in high-activity regions**, to make sure our users receive any target transactions before anyone else.
+Fiber Network does so by deploying [Fiber Nodes](#fiber-nodes)  **across the globe**, with higher **concentration in high-activity regions**.
+Fiber setup aims to give users the most up-to-date blockchain state.

 A simplified overview can be seen in the diagram below:

 ![](/img/fiber-network.png)